OSVR/OSVR-Unreal/README.md

 > For support, see <http://support.osvr.com>

 ## Unreal Engine Plugin for OSVR
 Currently in a functional but preliminary state.
 Contributions and cleanups gladly accepted.

-The `OSVR` directory contains the plugin, while the `OSVRsample` directory contains a sample app to use the plugin.
+The `OSVRUnreal` folder contains a sample application using the plugin from source, for ease of development.

+The plugin itself is inside `OSVRUnreal/Plugins/OSVR`.

+Currently works with Unreal Engine 4.6.x.

 ## License